 Tulsian is also positive on the transmissions and distribution space and apart from majors like ABB, Siemens and Crompton Greaves, he prefers ancillary companies like Voltamp, Transformers and Rectifiers and Bharat Bijlee.

-The names which I have given you were all in the T&D ancillary space which are catering largely to T&D space.
-However, if you just want to focus purely on the T&D space then two companies comes to my mind because ABB is definitely a leader in that space but two companies which can also get looked into are Siemens
+A: The names which I have given you were all in the T&D ancillary space which are catering largely to T&D space.
+However, if you just want to focus purely on the T&D space then two companies comes to my mind because ABB is definitely a leader in that space but two companies which can also get looked into are Siemens and Crompton Greaves.

 Because in fact in Crompton Greaves I am waiting for the event also to happen on account of the B2B automation division.
 This street is saying that the deal is likely to get consummated in this month itself which they earlier have indicated also four-five months back.
 If that deals happens and practically that will make the company debt free because T&D global operation monetisation have failed and they are looking to sign another term sheet but B2B automation division monetisation is likely to happen in this month for about Rs 800 crore and if that happens Crompton Greaves will become a debt free company.